shoaibkhan17/JumpIN/readme.txt

 Each square has a location, and can contain a piece.
 After a move has been made the board class checks if the game has been won by checking if all the rabbits on the board are in a hole.

+- BoardListener Class:

+---------The boardListener class is an interface which allows the view to listen to the board, in accordance with the MVC pattern.
+The model must be the one to update the view, not the controller.
+It is for this reason that the view implements the boardListener interface, so when the board changes state and the view is needed to update, the view can then update itself.

 - CombinedIcon Class:

 -----------CombinedIcon is a class that extends Icon and combines two icons together.
 It's purpose